Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_1.md

 type: multipleChoice
 ---

-## The buyer gets rewarded with 80 points if:
+## The buyer gets rewarded with 80 points only if:

 ---